soumyajit-dev/swiggy-clone/README.md

 - The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
 - Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.

+# Routing

+- There are 2 tyes of routing in web app.
+  1. Client Side Routing - Refersh the Component in the <Outlet />
+  2. Server Side Routing - Reload the whole page every time while routing

 # Doubts

 - Do we have something on load of a component? useEffect works after the component is rendered.